 You’ll find information about accessories and light modifiers, using gels, managing multiple flashes in groups and much more.

-For a rather inexpensive book, it has a plethora of useful information and truly shows you how to use your flash.
-Even getting into technical issues like stroboscopic flash, pan blur and freeze effects and useful tips like removing reflections from glasses.
+For a relatively inexpensive book, it has a plethora of helpful information and indeed shows you how to use your flash.
+Even getting into technical issues like a stroboscopic flash, pan blur, and freeze effects, and valuable tips like removing reflections from glasses.

 As I said, The Flash Book has more information than just how to get started.
 It’s a handy “how to” resource for any flash photographer.

 When I review educational material, I’m looking for a transformation.
 You should be able to do something that you didn’t know how to do before or understand a concept that you didn’t get before you read the book.